I’ve SEEN THE FUTURE and it was there ALL ALONG. Why You Need An RTA Tank In Your Life RIGHT NOW

 If I’m 100% honest, this was the main reason why I avoided the subject for so long — I just couldn’t be bothered to learn a new skill, even if it’d save me a bunch of cash.

-But then I realised that you can buy an array of pre-made coils from Amazon and places like Coil Master.
+But then I realized that you can buy an array of pre-made coils, so I stopped that right away.

 How long do your Aspire, UWELL, Kanger or SMOK pre-built coils last?

-Usually, mine are good for a week, at best, and then they’re done — the flavour goes and dry hits ensue.
+Usually, mine are good for a week, at best, and then they’re done — the flavor goes and dry hits ensue.

 But what makes this EVEN worse is that these little coils cost between $2-$3 EACH!